 Melanie Pitkin is Senior Curator of the Nicholson collection of antiquities at the Chau Chak Wing Museum.
-She has more than 15 years of experience working in museums in Australia and the UK, and providing support to colleagues at museums in Egypt.
+She has more than 15 years of experience working in museums in Australia and the United Kingdom, and providing support to colleagues at museums in Egypt.

-Melanie holds a PhD in Egyptology from Macquarie University, a Masters in Museum Studies from the University of Sydney, and an honours degree in ancient history, also from Macquarie University.
+Melanie holds a PhD in Egyptology and honours degree in ancient history from Macquarie University, and a Masters in Museum Studies from the University of Sydney.

 Prior to joining the Museum in February 2022, Melanie worked as a Research Associate (Egyptian Antiquities) at the Fitzwilliam Museum, University of Cambridge, playing a key role in the Museum’s cutting-edge, interdisciplinary research into its ancient Egyptian coffins.
 Prior to this she worked for more than a decade at the Museum of Applied Arts and Sciences, Sydney.